elehcimd/pynb/README.md

 Method `Notebook.add_argument` maps to [ArgumentParser.add_argument](https://docs.python.org/2/library/argparse.html#argparse.ArgumentParser.add_argument) and lets you define additional notebook parameters or custom options.

-Method `Notebook.run` takes care of executing the notebook taking into account the command line arguments, and returns the object returned by [ArgumentParser.parse_args](https://docs.python.org/2/library/argparse.html#argparse.ArgumentParser.parse_args).
-The user-defined parameter '--print-ipynb' is handled using it.
+Method `Notebook.run` takes care of executing the notebook taking into account the command line arguments.

+After running the notebook, the attribute `nb.args` contains the object returned by [ArgumentParser.parse_args](https://docs.python.org/2/library/argparse.html#argparse.ArgumentParser.parse_args) and can be used to handle additional user-defined options.
+E.g., `--print-ipynb`.
+If you want to handle user-defined parameters before calling `nb.run()`, you can call `nb.parse_args()` to initialize explicitly `nb.args`.

 There must be an exact match between the parameter names of the `cells` function and the attribute names of the object returned by [ArgumentParser.parse_args].